Sponsored by NSW National Parks

 The whoop whoop of the crow’s wings was heard so sharply as it swooped low over my head reminding me that I need to stop more and take in the beauty of my natural surroundings.

 At times I felt I owned the place, not another soul could be found or heard and when I paddled way in front of the rest of our group I felt as if I were a part of the forest, a connected feeling with nature I have not experienced in a long time.
 A glowing buzz filled my body- this is why I love to travel.

-Despite the physical exertion, the mountain bike riding adventure thought the forest was a thrilling way to experience the National Park.
-And there were many spots where the track was easy riding.
+Despite the physical exertion, the mountain bike riding adventure through the forest was a thrilling way to experience the National Park.
+And there were many spots where the track was easy to ride.